 The following describes requirements for ITSM system capabilities, which must be met in order to implement HappySignals integration successfully.

-HappySignals integration in its simplest form is a piece of html containing vote buttons from 0 to 10.
-The vote buttons contain metadata from the case being resolved and will direct the end user clicking the button to HappySignals survey in HappySignals Cloud services.
-The button row typically looks something like this (note the button row is the only thing that is actually HappySignals - all other content is our customers responsibility):
+HappySignals Service Experience integration in its simplest form is a piece of HTML containing vote buttons from 0 to 10.
+The vote buttons contain metadata from the case being resolved and will direct the end-user clicking the button to HappySignals survey in HappySignals Cloud services.
+The button row typically looks something like this (note the button row is the only thing that is actually HappySignals - all other content is our customers' responsibility):

 The ITSM System must be able to send HTML emails and HTML snippets should be able to be added to the email template.